St Thomas More Catholic School, Blaydon: School organisation

-The houses provide pastoral care for each pupil, as well as being the focus of rivalry during inter-house competitions at the start of the year.

-Catering at St Thomas More Catholic School is provided by an in-house company, Bistro@STM.
-There is a dining hall and separate booth on the yard serving snacks and light meals to the lower school, with an additional café area staffed by the catering department and sixth form students, this café is available for staff, sixth form and guests but not to members of the lower school (Key stage 3 and 4 students).
+Inspections

+In its 2023 Ofsted inspection, the school was said to have a "climate of high ambition", and was rated as "good".

 Development

 In October 2011, a new building phase was begun, to house new class rooms which replaced a temporary block.
 The new building was attached to the main part of the school from the ICT department to the English department, housing science labs and humanities classrooms.
 The building was completed for the beginning of the 2013/2014 academic year.

-During 2015 the school began an extensive construction project that included building a third floor on top of existing maths classrooms and science labs, as well as refurbishing both the interior and exterior of the maths classrooms and science labs and the interior of the textiles technology classrooms.
-The new floor meant that a larger maths classroom could be built, along with extensive facilities for learning support and psychology as well as a new general classroom and a designated training room.
-Also a new area was constructed as an addition to the playground that consisted of tables and benches for students to use, replacing area left by the temporary structure.
+During 2015 the school began a construction project that included building a third floor on top of existing maths classrooms and science labs, as well as refurbishing both the interior and exterior of the maths classrooms and science labs and the interior of the textiles technology classrooms.
+The new floor meant that a larger maths classroom could be built, along with facilities for learning support and psychology as well as a new general classroom and a designated training room.

-The school became an academy in August 2012, joining Thorp Academy to become two of the north east's leading schools.
-A multi-academy trust (The St Thomas More Partnership of Schools) was founded in 2014 with local primary schools, Sacred Heart in Byermoor, and St Matthew's in Prudhoe.

-In April 2020 the previous St Thomas More Partnership of Schools multi-academy trust was dissolved so that St Thomas More could join and operate under the Bishop Wilkinson Catholic Education Trust which is based at Cardinal Hume Catholic School is Gateshead.
+In April 2020 the previous St Thomas More Partnership of Schools multi-academy trust was dissolved so that St Thomas More could join and operate under the Bishop Wilkinson Catholic Education Trust.

-In 2019 it was announced that St Thomas More was one of the 194 schools in the UK that would be permitted to deliver the new T-level qualification To accommodate provision of the new qualifications St Thomas More added a third story to the school with three purpose built classrooms.
-There are further plans to renovate some of the existing Design Technology classrooms with facilities that are more suited to the T-levels on offer.
+In 2019 it was announced that St Thomas More was one of the 194 schools in the UK that would be permitted to deliver the new T-level qualification.